opnsense/docs/source/manual/diagnostics_interfaces.rst

 Ping
 ---------------------

-Use ping to establish if a remote host can be reached using ICMP.
+Use ping to establish if a remote host can be reached using ICMP echo requests.
+It's one of the most used tools to validate basic connectivity.

 ==============================================================================================================================================